The Perspectives of Non-Ideal Quantum Reference Frames: Representation Theory of Operator Algebras in the Presence of a Symmetry

 The algebra $\A'$ contains the representation operators $\hat U(g)$ because $\A$ is $G$-invariant.
 Thus, under the above isomorphism, $\hat U(g) \iso \bigoplus_k \hat U_{*,k}(g) \otimes \hat\id_k$, and $\hat U_{*,k}$ must be unitary since $\hat U$ is unitary.
 We can thus apply the Peter-Weyl theorem (proposition~\ref{prop:Peter_Weyl}) to $\H_{*,k}$ with representation $\hat U_{*,k}$.
 This results in a further isomorphism

 where $r$ enumerates all inequivalent irreducible unitary representations of $G$ with representation spaces $\H_r$ and actions $\hat U_r$, and $\H_{r,k}$ are the multiplicity spaces.
 This is in line with property~\ref{item:r_labels} in the proposition.
 We now concatenate the two isomorphisms to find the decomposition of the proposition.
+Note that we can exchange the order of the direct sums over $k$ and $r$ and hence combine them into a single sum only in the decompositions of $\H$, $\hat U(g)$ and $\A'$, but not in the decomposition of $\A$: choosing an operator in the algebra $\bigoplus_k\bigl(\bigoplus_r \hat\id_r \otimes \hat\id_{r,k} \bigr) \otimes \O_k$ corresponds to choosing an operator in each algebra summand, \ie\ in $\O_k$ for each $k$ labelling a sector of the centre; meanwhile, choosing an operator in the algebra $\bigoplus_{k,r} \hat\id_r \otimes \hat\id_{r,k} \otimes \O_k$ also corresponds to choosing an operator in each algebra summand, but now $\hat\id_r \otimes \hat\id_{r,k} \otimes \O_k$ is an algebra summand for each pair $(r, k)$, and the same $k$-value may be paired with several $r$-values; this makes the latter algebra generally larger than the former.

 Finally, let $\bigoplus_r \hat A_r \otimes \hat B_{r,k} \in \overline\A_k$ ($\overline\A \subset \A'$ is block-diagonal with respect to $k$ because $\A'$ is). $\overline\A = \A' \cap \mathsf G[\O]$ commutes with the representation, and so $[\hat A_r, \hat U_r(g)] = 0$ for all $r$.
 But because $\hat U_r$ is irreducible, Schur's lemma implies that $\hat A_r \propto \hat\id_r$.
 Therefore, $\overline\A_k \iso \bigoplus_r \hat\id_r \otimes \O_{r,k}$. \end{proof}